codewithsathya/codewithsathya/README.md

 😊 **Talking about Personal Stuffs:**

-- 🚀 I’m currently learning golang and looking forward to contribute to open source projects in golang;
+- 🚀 I’m currently building some cool stuff for the startup I am working for;
-- 🔥 I'm also learning DSA and system design;
+- 🔥 I'm also learning new technologies related to AI;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: codewithsathya@gmail.com;